Voices for Health Equity 2.0

 Event Partners

-This event is hosted by UBC Health and the Public Scholars Initiative (UBC Graduate and Postdoctoral Studies), and presented by UBC Connects at Robson Square.
+This event was hosted by UBC Health and the Public Scholars Initiative (UBC Graduate and Postdoctoral Studies), and presented by UBC Connects at Robson Square.

 See highlights from the first event